MetaMask/metamask-docs/snaps/reference/cli/options.md

 </TabItem>
 </Tabs>

-Whether to evaluate the bundle.
+Enables or disables evaluating the bundle.
 When set to `true`, the bundle is checked for compatibility issues with the Snaps runtime.
 If there are any issues, the CLI exits with an error.